jmoenig/Snap/DEVLOG.md

 ### 2023-10-13
 * byob: tag a default text value to behave as translateable "selector" by prefixing it with dollar-underscore
+* byob: support translating custom drop-downs by prefixing items with "$_"

 ### 2023-10-13
 * blocks: fixed a glitch when relabelling custom blocks